-of being sucked into the vast vortex of the falls: to avoid this, small poles have been fixed together from the reservoir to the mill (upwards of a mile) and floating about the distance of eighteen or twenty feet from the shore; they are kept off the shore in their places by poles projecting from the shore; and thus the chain of poles, rising and falling with the waters, and always floating on the surface, make a kind of canal, into which the logs are launched one by one, and so carried from the reservoir to the mill.
+The saw logs are conveyed to this mill in a very remarkable manner; they are cut upon the banks of the river Welland, and floated down to its mouth, where there is a reservoir made to contain them by a chain of hogpens.
+From hence it is very dangerous to go in a boat to the mills, on account of the great rapid, and the probability of being sucked into the vast vortex of the falls: to avoid this, small poles have been fixed together from the reservoir to the mill (upwards of a mile) and floating about the distance of eighteen or twenty feet from the shore; they are kept off the shore in their places by poles projecting from the shore; and thus the chain of poles rising and falling with the waters, and always floating on the surface, make a kind of canal, into which the logs are launched one by one, and so carried from the reservoir to the mill.

-Below the falls is a place called the whirlpool, where the river has apparently made an effort to break its way through to the westward, but, not having power to do so, has left an elbow, (where there is a constant and great eddy), and broke through the more penetrable strata to the northward.
+Below, the falls is a place called the whirlpool, where the river has apparently made an effort to break its way through to the westward, but not having power to do so, has left an elbow (where there is a constant and great eddy), and broke through the mere penetrable strata to the northward.

 Fort Erie is situated at the eastern extremity of lake Erie, where its waters narrow into the Niagara river.
-There is a small old fort here, with a good new blockhouse; a company of soldiers are quartered here, as there are also at Fort Chippewa, for the purposes of transporting the public stores.
+There is a small old fort here, with a good new blockhouse; a company of soldiers are quartered here, as there are also at Fort Welland, for the purposes of transporting the public stores.
 Fort Erie has frequently suffered from the westerly gales, which occasion the lake sometimes to rise very considerably.
 The new fort is projected on a small height in the rear of the present garrison.
-In passing along the northern shore of lake Erie, westward from Fort Erie, nothing very material occurs till you are imperceptibly intercepted by Long Point bay; the principal feature within this distance is the Point Abino, a shelter for vessels, which find here a good anchorage.
+In passing along the northern shore of lake Erie, westward from Fort Erie, nothing very material cepted by Long Point bay; the principal feature within this distance is the Point Abino, a shelter for vessels, which find here a good anchorage.
 The Grand River discharges itself into the lake about 24 miles beyond Point Abino; its entrance being covered by a rocky island, at a small distance from the shore.
-Between Point Abino and the Grand River is a sugar-loaf hill, which affords a good land-mark for vessels.
+Between Point Abino and the Grand River, is a sugar loaf hill, which affords a good land mark for vessels.

-The townships in this quarter are settling very fast, and several mills are already erected.
+The townships in this quarter are settling very fast, and several mills are, already erected.